 A recent survey has found that more than three-quarters of disabled students and graduates are afraid to let potential employers know about their disability.
 It is a classic dilemma for people with disabilities – and it’s one I’ve been facing myself.

-I have just graduates from King’s College London.
+I have just graduated from King’s College London.
 I’ve decided on my next step – a career in commercial law – and prior to graduating had already secured two summer vacation schemes at top firms in the hope of obtaining a training contract.
 Unlike most applicants, I’m disabled.
 I have an autistic spectrum disorder, as well as symptoms of dyspraxia.

 When I first committed myself to commercial law about a year and a half ago, I was very concerned about being open on application forms, and throughout the interview/assessment process.